GenieWorks/Ramdanak/README.md

-Android application for Ramdan series and pregames.
+Android application for Ramdan series and programmes.